Curriculum and Instructional Programs

 Students are expected to attend practices, rehearsals, games, contests, etc., unless excused because of illness or through permission of the sponsor or coach.
 Behavior at and surrounding all practices and events is to reflect expectations for students representing District 96.
 This includes proper behavior at other schools, on buses, or anywhere a student represents the District.

-A student may be dropped from the extracurricular activity if repeated absences or behavior is detrimental to the group to which he or she belongs.
-In addition, students participating in the extracurricular activities are expected to follow the guidelines and procedures determined by the coach or sponsor.
+A student may be dropped from the extracurricular activity for repeated absences or behavior.
+In addition, students participating in extracurricular activities are expected to follow the guidelines and procedures determined by the coach or sponsor.

 Required Physicals for Extracurricular Activities